influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 hereistokenisitgoodandsoareyoufriend.timingisaficklefriendbutwherewouldwebewithoutit.timingthentimeseriesgood-wevemadetheleap-nowletsgetdownanddataandqueryallourheartsout
 ```

-The command returns a signed JWT token.

 ###### Attempting to create a signed JWT token with basic authentication

+In this example, the `token` command returns an error because the command doesn't use JWT authentication.

 ```
 $ influxd-ctl -auth-type basic -user admini -pwd mouse token